 Hunter Boyce received his B.S. in Bioinformatics from UC San Diego and is currently a 3rd year PhD student in the Stanford Biomedical Informatics training program.
 He is working with Dr. Parag Mallick and Dr. Russ Altman on using integrative, multi-omic approaches to model the processes that govern proteome dynamics and to use those models to discover cancer biomarkers and mechanisms.

-Adam Lavertu recieved his B.A. in Computational Biology from Colby College and is currently a 2nd year in the Stanford Biomedical Informatics training program.
-His research interests center around the use of molecular data to predict drug efficacy, in both isolation and combinatorial settings, and using genetic association studies to identify potential pharmacogenomic variants.
+Adam Lavertu received his B.A. in Computational Biology from Colby College and is currently a PhD candidate in the Stanford Biomedical Informatics training program.
+His work focuses on developing methods for natural language processing of real-world text to aid in pharmacological discovery and pharmacovigilence.

 Margaret is a second-year MD/PhD student.
 Prior to Stanford, she double majored in electrical engineering and computer science and bioengineering at MIT.
 Her research interests involve using gene expression data and protein-protein interaction networks to create machine learning based models for understanding complex cellular mechanisms.